 The chorus of "Old Souls" is a reworking of "Life at Last," the song Beef almost got through before being incinerated.
 For the musically challenged, we've created a little audio file, which you can listen to here, that plays the melodies of both songs against the same chord progression, so that you can easily hear that they're basically the same thing.
 And, the verses of "Old Souls" are a reworking of the Undeads' song we heard a few minutes ago, "Somebody Super Like You."
 We've put together a second little audio file that makes this clear, and which also shows that the riff that Andrew Lloyd Webber would have tremendous success with a few years later in his godawful Phantom of the Opera is constructed over the beginning of the same chord progression: a minor one to the flat six, down to the minor four, up to the dominant five, and then back home to the one.
 It makes complete sense, of course, that Paul Williams would construct "Life at Last" and "Somebody Super Like You" out of bits and pieces of "Old Souls": "Old Souls" is presumably closer to Winslow's conception of the song, and is the jumping-off point from which Beef and the Undeads, at Swan's urging, would have made the tune "completely theirs."
 As well, there's a longstanding tradition in opera, musical theater (and musical films, and orchestration for film) of sprinkling recurring musical motifs and themes throughout the larger work, to various purposes.
 A musical theme, in the form of a melody, a particular instrumentation, or a particular chord progression, can be associated throughout a film, or musical, with a certain character (Luke or Leia, Bruce the Shark, or, in "Peter and the Wolf," the duck or the cat), a particular mood, an idea ("Thus Spake Zarathustra," in 2001, each time to signify some kind of evolutionary hyperjump), or a recurring event.
 It can be used to tie together two characters, as in The Wizard of Oz, when the same music is used for Miss Gulch and the Wicked Witch.
 In The Who's Quadrophenia, melodic bits recur here and there in different songs, to evoke Jimmy's four personalities.
 (In Phantom, the use of recurring motifs even extends to the incidental music, as the same piece, arranged differently, is played behind Winslow's two visits to Death Records headquarters.)
 Of course, the use of motifs, in addition to providing thematic unity to the various songs in a musical, also performs a more practical purpose: convincing the audience that the songs are "catchy": when the composer reuses melodic lines and chord progressions in different pieces throughout the show, the songs played towards the end (especially the Big Finale Where Everyone Celebrates the Happy Ending) sound familiar even to an audience hearing them for the first time.
 So, Paul Williams has any number of good reasons to use the same melodies and chord progressions repeatedly throughout Phantom, and it's a credit to him, the musicians, and the performers that the songs sound as different from one another as they do.
 (We're not sure, though, what Andrew Lloyd Webber's excuse is for pilfering the "Old Souls" introduction for his Phantom of the Opera.)

 A number of reviewers have commented that the film stumbles when the crowd goes completely wild for Phoenix's rendition of "Old Souls".
 Pauline Kael, for example, felt that "her singing isn't impressive enough for the crowd's wild enthusiasm to be convincing."
 More recently, Philip Auslander, in a superb piece in The Art Section, here, went even further, suggesting that "the film seems to valorize very middle of the road pop over all other genres of popular music as somehow real, authentic, truly emotive, untainted, not just another fraud perpetrated by the Swans of this world (at least, this is what the hushed response of the audience in the film implies)," and that "as Kael suggests, it would have been more consistent for De Palma to use this scene to show that Phoenix, like everyone else in the film, despite her apparent innocence, stands to be corrupted by her lust for audience and fame."
 We respectfully disagree.
-To us, the point of the scene is not that Phoenix is somehow better than Beef (although of course Winslow believes her to be), but that the audience will mindlessly go wild for whatever Swan puts in front of them, without discrimination.
-Winslow and the Paradise audience both love Phoenix, but for different reasons: Winslow recognizes her talent, but the crowd is impressed with her largely because she is there, at Swan's Paradise.
-Had she been singing in a coffee shop, they would have ignored her as they slurped their lattes.
+The point of the scene is that Winslow is finally getting his songs performed his way, that Phoenix is better than Beef, and that it's a great song.
 While it might have been helpful to have some explicit ambiguity as to whether Phoenix and her song were any good, our sense is that Paul Williams wanted this particular song, "Old Souls," presented "straight," as he believed it to have been among the two or three best songs he'd ever written.
 And of course, Phoenix has to be good for the sake of the film's narrative; if she's not, then Winslow's an idiot.
-We think De Palma walks a fine line here, to give Williams the creditable showcase for his song that he presumably wanted, while also slipping some irony in, through the crowd's reaction at the end, which is, as Kael correctly (but without getting the irony) pointed out, wildly over the top.
+We think De Palma walks a fine line here, to give Williams the creditable showcase for his song that he presumably wanted, and showing that the crowd truly appreciates Phoenix and the song, while also slipping some irony in, through the crowd's reaction at the end, which is, as Kael correctly (but without getting the irony) pointed out, wildly over the top.
 The notion that "the crowd is a bunch of gullible yeehaws" is reinforced as the next scene begins with Phoenix in her dressing room, where she can hear the screams of dozens of fans abrasively calling for her from the corridor.
 We think we're supposed to "get" that the fans have no sense of perspective here.
-The idea that these screaming meemies recognize and are inspired by her talent, as opposed to the mere fact that she was onstage, seems ludicrous, at least to us, particularly when we've just seen the same fans scream, just as crazily, for the talentless Beef, and for the Undeads.
+Certainly, Phoenix is talented, but the degree to which screaming meemies go crazy for her seems ludicrous, at least to us, particularly when we've just seen the same fans scream, just as crazily, for the talentless Beef, and for the Undeads.
 And, contrary to Auslander's assertion that De Palma didn't "use this scene to show that Phoenix, like everyone else in the film, despite her apparent innocence, stands to be corrupted by her lust for audience and fame," we think Jessica Harper manages to convey that Phoenix's thoughts as she finishes her song are entirely comprised of lust for fame.
 It's all over her face as she retreats from the audience and the curtains close, and is reinforced by an iris-in, where the screen is blacked out except for Phoenix's face, suggesting that, from her perspective, there's nothing but Phoenix.
 She's become the center of the universe.
 (And of course, in the immediately following scene, Phoenix as much as tells us she's utterly corrupted; she transparently feigns concern for Beef, narcissistically gazes at herself in the mirror as Swan tells her what a big star she's going to become, and tells him she'll "do anything you want...just give me that crowd again...")
 In all, we think that De Palma pulls off the near-impossible here, showcasing the song in a way that inspires soundtrack sales and presents Phoenix as really good, while at the same time making fun of the mindless fans for behaving as if she's not merely really good, but the greatest thing they've ever seen.
 In any event, we do agree with Pauline Kael that Phoenix's white dress is unflattering, and makes her seem a little washed out and ghostly against the dark background, and under the harsh spotlight.